Renewable (bio-fuel based)

 J Murphy & Sons was awarded the contract to construct the plant in April 2013.

 Beckton’s power project got clearance from Newham Borough Council and the London Thames Gateway Development Commission in 2009.

 The plant was constructed on 2OC’s own land near Thames Water’s desalination plant and sewage treatment works site.
 Operations began in the second half of 2015.

-The plant uses fats, oils and greases (FOG) for generating electricity.
+The plant uses FOG for generating electricity.
 Thames Water, Britain’s biggest water company, provides the fuels required for electricity generation.

 The contract period with Thames Water for the supply of FOG is 20 years.
 The plant is also compatible to use other renewable fuels such as bio-methane.

 Technology at 2OC’s Beckton-based power plant

 2OC installed its CHiP station at the Beckton power plant.